Germany: Car crashes into gates of Angela Merkel's chancellery | DW | 25.11.2020

 The Volkswagen Sedan had license plates from the North Rhine-Westphalia area of Lippe.
 Both the car and the metal gate showed minor signs of damage.

-The event took place during a key video conference between Chancellor Merkel and German state premiers regarding extending lockdown measures across the country.
+The event took place during a cabinet meeting in the run-up to a key video conference between Chancellor Merkel and German state premiers regarding extending lockdown measures across the country.

+There were no immediate reports of casualties, although rescue crews confirmed to AP that the man who had been driving the car was being treated in an ambulance at the scene.

 A similar incident happened in 2014 when a car with a message written on it also drove into the chancellor's office.